lauraannewhelan/2024-2025-TAPM-CB1-GENOMICS1/README.md

 ---

-## Student Task
+## Student Task 🎓
 - Use `SAMPLE2.vcf` to replicate all the commands demonstrated in this tutorial.
 - Answer the following questions:
-  1. Does the patient have a known pathogenic variant in any gene?
+  1. Does the patient have a known pathogenic variant in any gene? 🧬
-  2. What is the variant position, cDNA, and amino acid change?
+  2. What is the variant position, cDNA, and amino acid change? 📍
-  3. What type of variant is this?
+  3. What type of variant is this? 🧫
-  4. What is the frequency of the variant in the gnomAD control population?
+  4. What is the frequency of the variant in the gnomAD control population? 🌐

 ---

-**Happy Learning!**
+**Happy Learning! 😊**